Ralph M. Parsons Foundation

 - Be Specific About Impact: Given the Foundation's emphasis on direct services, clearly articulate how your work directly benefits Los Angeles County residents

-- Capital Timing: For capital requests, the Foundation "generally prefers that organizations approach the Foundation near the end of a campaign"
+- Capital Timing: For capital requests, the Foundation "generally prefers that organisations approach the Foundation near the end of a campaign"

-- Budget Proportion: Keep in mind that grants "rarely exceed 10% of an organization's project or budget costs"
+- Budget Proportion: Keep in mind that grants "rarely exceed 10% of an organisation's project or budget costs"

-- Follow Guidelines Precisely: The Foundation emphasizes following their guidelines when preparing proposals
+- Follow Guidelines Precisely: The Foundation emphasises following their guidelines when preparing proposals

 What Makes Applications Stand Out: